ccastignani/RRBS_DNAm_pipeline/README.md

 ## Repository structure:

 - ``/bin``: Contains executables and "primary" scripts.
-Primary scripts are generally R scripts which are run almost exclusively within a single process.
+Eg: removeN6duplicates.py from Nugen
 - ``/conf``: Nextflow configuration files.
-These are used to specify settings for local, debug, and CAMP environments.
+These are used to specify settings for local, debug, and HPC environments.
 - ``/inventory``: contains an example of the inventory used as input for the pipeline
 - ``/modules``: Nextflow modules.
 These follow the naming convention <name>.module.nf, and may be nested within a directory with additional required scripts and files.
-- ``/subworkflows``: Nextflow modules.
-These follow the naming convention <name>.module.nf, and may be nested within a directory with additional required scripts and files.
+- ``/subworkflows``: Contains nested subworkflows (eg. FASTQ_preprocess, BISMARK_alignment, NUGEN_deduplication or SUMMARY)
 - ``/workflows``: Contains the DNAm_nf pipeline

-## Before running the pipeline

-Before you start running the pipeline, you should make sure all required software are downloaded and the config file is set up accordingly ([link])https://github.com/ccastignani/RRBS_DNAm_pipeline/blob/main/conf/crick.conf).

 ## Usage:
 1. Clone the repo

 ``git clone https://github.com/ccastignani/RRBS_DNAm_pipeline``

-2. Execution wrappers

-3. Edit config file
+2. Installation and edig config file

-4. Launch Pipeline
+Before you start running the pipeline, you should make sure all required software is installed and the config file is set up accordingly (``conf/crick.conf``).
+You should make sure the ``params`` section contains the paths to the input and output directories as well as the executables (Trimgalore, Bismark, Bowtie and Samtools).

+3. Execution wrappers and launch Pipeline

+The pipeline can be called from a bash wrapper script as follows which can be launched via `` sbatch submit.sh ``:
+``#!/usr/bin/env bash
+ml Nextflow
+ml Singularity
+NXF_VER=20.12.0-edge nextflow run ./main.nf -profile crick -queue-size 500 -resume``

 ## Acknowledgments:
 Special thanks to Mark S. Hill for troubleshooting and nf guidelines and Elizabeth Larose Cadieux for the Nugen RRBS pipeline conceptualization